maximus-ms/enbot/TECHNICAL_SPECIFICATION.md

     - Cooldown system:
       - 1-month inactivity reduces priority by 1
       - Only affects words with priority > 5
+    - Special priority for repetition words:
+      - Words due for repetition get priority level 11 (highest_priority + 1)
+      - Priority 11 words are temporary and only used for scheduling
   - Duplicate detection with priority updates
   - Separate storage for pronunciations and images
   - File-based storage for media with database references